adamdaley/manual-test/README.md

 For the sake of ease I've already created a product category and questionnaire via the fixtures `/src/DataFixtures/AppFixtures.php`

 The product categories can be found [here][4]

 The questionnaire can be found [here][5]

-Then you can visit this link with the relevant answerIds to see the recommended products.
+Then you can visit `/questionnaire/{id}/recommended-products?answerIds[]=...` with the relevant answerIds to see the recommended products.

 Example 1: